 This recipe for crustless chocolate chip pumpkin pie is even easier to follow and the added chocolate chips, you can’t go wrong there!
 I am not crazy about the crust in pumpkin pie, it’s so hard to get it right and who has time to fuss over crust in the middle of the week!
 Not me!
 So these crustless versions are perfect for my mid-week cravings!

 If you haven’t tried collagen peptides before, I recommend that you find a brand from pasture raised grass fed cows.
-Vital proteins is a great brand!
-Collagen peptides are a great source of proten, and are also great for the skin, hair and nails.
+Vital proteins (affiliate link) is a great brand!
+Collagen peptides are a great source of protein, and are also great for the skin, hair and nails.